Video Game: Polybius

 - Shoot 'em Up: According to most versions.

-- Shout-Out: The Simpsons included Polybius in an arcade of "bad games", portrayed as property of the U.S. Government.
+- The "Please Homer, Don't Hammer 'Em" episode of The Simpsons included Polybius in an arcade of "bad games", portrayed as property of the U.S. Government.

 - Spiritual Successor: Many "Haunted Game" type Creepypasta stories share a lot of common traits with the Polybius legend.
 In particular is the Lavender Town Syndrome story which is also about a video game containing sounds/images that is said to drive anyone who plays it to insanity or even suicide.